Henry Cuellar: Political positions

-Cuellar is a conservative Democrat.
-He has described himself as a "moderate centrist".
+Cuellar is widely viewed as a centrist Democrat, making him one of the most conservative members of the House Democratic Caucus.
+He has described himself as a "moderate centrist" and a "good old conservative Democrat".
 During the 117th Congress, he voted with the Democratic caucus 96.8% of the time.

-During the Trump administration, Cuellar voted with the Democratic majority 87.9% of the time, while voting with Trump's stance 40.6% of the time.
+During the first Trump administration, Cuellar voted with the Democrat majority 87.9% of the time, while voting with Trump's stance 40.6% of the time.
 Cuellar was ranked the 6th-most bipartisan member of the House of Representatives in the first session of the 117th United States Congress by the Lugar Center and McCourt School of Public Policy.
-He is one of two members belonging to the fiscally-conservative Blue Dog Democratic Coalition in the Texas congressional delegation.
+He is a member of the conservative Blue Dog Coalition and was its former chairman.
 As of August 2023, Cuellar had voted in line with Joe Biden's stated position 96% of the time.
 (Note: The average member of the caucus voted with the majority on 96.6% of occasions.)